geoffreyweal/ORCA_Mechanism_Procedure/README.md

 **NOTE**: Make sure you include a newline or two at the end of your ``orca.inp`` file, otherwise ORCA will get confused and not run.

 Here, ``xyzfile`` allows you to import an xyz file into ORCA.
 You can add the xyz data directly in the ``.inp`` file, but I find having a separate ``xyz`` file is better because this allow you to look at the xyz file in a gui like in atomic simulation environment (ASE --> https://wiki.fysik.dtu.dk/ase/ase/gui/basics.html and https://wiki.fysik.dtu.dk/ase/ase/gui/gui.html).
+Include the ``xyz`` files of your reactant and product molecules in the ``Reactant`` and ``Product`` folders, respectively.
+If your reactants or product contain more than one molecule/chemical system, split them up and localise them individually in their own individual folders.

 Submit the job to slurm using the ``submit.sl`` file: